Miles for Migraine History

 Legislative aides of Congress members and senators told these research specialists that their quest for an increase in the National Institutes of Health spending allowance for headache research grants was flat (only ½ of 1% of the total budget), and would not increase in the foreseeable future.

 Furthermore, they were discouraged to hear that they needed to build public support in their home cities and states, where until the citizens start to demand funding, things would probably not change in their favor.

 In response to this Congressional challenge, Eileen decided to start a competitive race.

 Miles for Migraine held its first 5K and 10K run and 2-mile walk in the fall of 2008 in San Francisco’s Golden Gate Park with approximately 200 participants.

 Miles for Migraine is a registered 501(c)(3) nonprofit organization with the mission of improving the lives of people with migraine and other headache disorders, and their families, by raising public awareness about this disease, and helping to find a cure.
-Miles for Migraine produces fun walk/run events, typically a 2-mile walk and 5K and 10K races to raise money for migraine research.
-We also host adult education days, and a youth program for kids and teens impacted by migraine and other headache disorders.
+Miles for Migraine produces fun walk/run events, typically a 2-mile walk and a 5K race to raise money for fellowship programs to help alleviate the headache specialist shortage.
+We also host adult and family education and social programs, and support groups.

 Ending Social Stigma and Migraine

 In addition to pain, sickness, and — for many — daily disability, migraine carries a severe burden of discrimination and negativity from many members of the community.

 This is social stigma.